On the effective spin-mass ratio relation of binary black hole mergers that evolved in isolation: Acknowledgements

 \section{Acknowledgements}

+We thank the referee for their useful comments and criticisms that have helped to improve the manuscript significantly.
 We would like to thank the late Krzysztof Belczynski for his invaluable motivation for this work, and Vishal Baibhav for his helpful discussions.
-The author SB acknowledges funding for this work by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the project ``The dynamics of stellar-mass black holes in dense stellar systems and their role in gravitational wave generation'' (project number 405620641; PI: S. Banerjee).
-This work has been greatly benefited from extensive use of the {\tt python} packages {\tt numpy}, {\tt scipy}, {\tt multiprocessing}, and {\tt matplotlib}.
+SB acknowledges funding for this work by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the project ``The dynamics of stellar-mass black holes in dense stellar systems and their role in gravitational wave generation'' (project number 405620641; PI: S. Banerjee).
+All binary-evolution computations in this work were performed on the compute server Science, located at the Argelander Institute f\"ur Astronomie (AIfA), University of Bonn and on the HPC facility Marvin of the University of Bonn.
+SB acknowledges access to the Marvin facility.
+This work has been benefited from extensive use of the {\tt python} packages {\tt numpy}, {\tt scipy}, {\tt multiprocessing}, and {\tt matplotlib}.
 We thank the developers and the python community for making these packages freely available.
+Several coding and data management tasks related to this work have been facilitated by the use of Claude Code (Opus 4.5/4.7 model).
 SB acknowledges the generous support and efficient system maintenance of the computing teams at the AIfA, HISKP, and University of Bonn.
+SB thanks the AIfA administration for hospitality.
 AO acknowledges funding from the Netherlands Organisation for Scientific Research (NWO), as part of the Vidi research program BinWaves (project number 639.042.728, PI: de Mink).\\

-Data availability: all simulation data used in this work will be made available upon reasonable request to the corresponding author.